-BetMGM Bonus Code SI1500 Offers Up to $1,500 for Thursday Night Football
+BetMGM Bonus Code SI1500 Offers up to $1,500 for Thursday Night Football

-The BetMGM bonus code SI1500 provides new customers with substantial protection on their first wager.
-After registering with the promo code SI1500 and making a minimum $10 deposit, users can place their first bet on any market, including Thursday Night Football between the Patriots and Jets.
-If the wager wins, bettors keep their cash winnings, but if it loses, BetMGM returns the full stake up to $1,500 in bonus bets.
+The BetMGM bonus code SI1500 provides first-bet protection for new customers wagering on Thursday Night Football.
+After registering and making a minimum $10 deposit, place your first real money wager on any market, including the Bills-Texans game total or spread.
+If your initial bet loses, BetMGM returns your entire stake up to $1,500 in bonus bets.

-The bonus bet structure varies based on wager amount.
-Bets over $50 receive five separate bonus bets, each worth 20% of the original stake, while wagers under $50 receive one bonus bet equal to the lost amount.
-For example, if you bet $1,000 on the Patriots to cover the spread against the Jets and lose, you would receive five $200 bonus bets to use on future wagers.
+The bonus bet structure depends on your wager amount.
+Stakes over $50 receive five separate bonus bets, each worth 20% of your original wager, while bets under $50 receive one bonus bet equal to your stake.
+For example, if you bet $1,000 on the Bills to cover the six-point spread and lose, you would receive five $200 bonus bets.
+Alternatively, if you wager $40 on the game total staying under 43.5 points and lose, you get one $40 bonus bet.

-- New users must use BetMGM Sportsbook promo code SI1500 during registration.

 - Bonus bets expire seven days after issuance.